 Water, water everywhere but not a drop to drink.
-This is a common saying that is becoming increasingly relevant here on our planet.
+This idiom or common saying is becoming increasingly relevant here on our planet.
 For the most part, North American’s still have relatively easy access to clean, fresh drinking water.
 Developing nations do not often realize this luxury.
 The following are facts about global water quality.

 Global Water Quality Facts